13 Great Careers You Don't Need a College Degree For (2025)

 #6: Medical Assistant

 Pros: Being a medical assistant can be incredibly rewarding.
-You could have a hands-on healthcare career minus the money and time needed to train for similar jobs.
-Demand is high, and there's a huge opportunity for progression.
+You could have a hands-on healthcare career without spending the money and time needed to train for similar jobs.
+Job opportunities are expected to grow by 15% between 2023 and 2033, and there's a huge opportunity for progression.

 Cons: The hours are long, and the work can be draining, both physically and emotionally.
 Working environments are strict, and hospital settings add personal health and safety risks.